-- If sum produced greater than 26, subtract 26 form it.
+- If the sum produced greater than 26, subtract 26 from it.

 Plain text: HOW ARE YOU Key : NCBTZQARX H O W A R E Y O U 7 14 22 0 17 4 24 14 20 + N C B T Z Q A R X 13 2 1 19 25 16 0 17 23 ------------------------------------ 20 16 23 19 42 20 24 31 43 Subtract 26 if >26: 20 16 23 19 16 20 24 5 17 Cipher text : U Q X T R U Y F R Cipher text : UQXTRUYFR

 - Because it’s based on the substitution of one letter with another based on a translation table.
 Once the translation table is known, the code is broken.

 - Short words, words with repeated patterns, and common initial and final letters all give clues for guessing the pattern of the encryption.

 - An encryption algorithm must be regular for it to be algorithmic and for cryptographers to be able to remember it.
 Unfortunately, the regularity gives clues to the cryptanalyst to break a substitution.